 It is critical for you to understand why and to know how to cite sources appropriately.
 By citing sources incorporated into your work, you are doing two important things related to research: (a) giving proper credit to others for their ideas, and (b) providing a roadmap for those readers who want to learn more about the topic you have written about.
 Failure to cite your sources correctly or to give credit to others appropriately is plagiarism!

-Several universities have produced brief video tutorials explaining the importance of citing sources (i.e., Duke University, North Carolina State University, and University of Missouri), which we recommend you watch if you need a "refresher" on this critical research task.
+Several universities have produced brief video tutorials explaining the importance of citing sources (e.g., North Carolina State University), which we recommend you watch if you need a "refresher" on this critical research task.

 If you have specific questions on how to avoid plagiarism or if you need help with citations, speak with your instructor and schedule an appointment with Writing Support Services.